-- the scope, progress, timing, costs and results of clinical trials of, and research and preclinical development efforts for, our current and future product candidates, particularly for vilobelimab; - the number of future product candidates and indications that we pursue and their development requirements; - the outcome, timing and costs of seeking regulatory approvals; - the costs of preparation for commercialization and commercialization activities for any of our product candidates that receive marketing approval to the extent such costs are not the responsibility of any future collaborators, including the costs and timing of establishing product sales, marketing, distribution and commercial-scale manufacturing capabilities; - the effect of competing technological and market developments; - subject to receipt of marketing approval, revenue, if any, received from commercial sales of our current and future product candidates; - our ability to fulfil the requirements of the German government with regards to the awarded government grant and our ability to earn income from this grant; - our ability to enter into, and the terms and timing of, any collaborations, licensing or other arrangements; - our headcount growth and associated costs as we expand our research, development, manufacturing, regulatory and commercial activities; - the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights including enforcing and defending intellectual property related claims; and - the costs of operating as a public company.
+- the scope, progress, timing, costs and results of clinical trials of, and research and preclinical development efforts for, our current and future product candidates, particularly for vilobelimab; - the number of future product candidates and indications that we pursue and their development requirements; - the outcome, timing and costs of seeking regulatory approvals; - the costs of preparation for and implementation of commercialization and commercialization activities for any of our product candidates that receive marketing authorization approval to the extent such costs are not the responsibility of any future collaborators, including the costs and timing of establishing product sales, marketing, distribution and commercial-scale manufacturing capabilities; - the effect of competing technological and market developments; - subject to receipt of marketing authorization or approval, revenue, if any, received from commercial sales of our current and future product candidates; - our ability to enter into, and the terms and timing of, any collaborations, licensing or other arrangements; - our headcount growth and associated costs as we expand our research, development, manufacturing, regulatory and commercial activities; - the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights including enforcing and defending intellectual property related claims; and - the costs of operating as a public company.

-We have a limited operating history and no history of commercializing pharmaceutical products, which may make it difficult to evaluate the prospects for our future viability potential product candidates and conducting clinical trials of our lead product candidate, vilobelimab and establishing a commercial scale manufacturing process for vilobelimab.
-We have not yet demonstrated an ability to successfully complete late-stage clinical trials except for the completed Phase II/III clinical trial of vilobelimab in critically ill COVID-19 patients, obtain marketing approvals, manufacture a commercial-scale product, or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful product commercialization.
+We have a limited operating history and history of commercializing pharmaceutical products, which may make it difficult to evaluate the prospects for our future viability

+We commenced operations in 2008.
+Our operations to date have been limited to establishing our Company, raising capital, developing our proprietary anti-C5a and anti-C5aR technologies, identifying and testing potential product candidates and conducting clinical trials of our lead product candidate, vilobelimab and establishing a commercial scale manufacturing process for vilobelimab.
+In April 2023, we received the EUA for vilobelimab for the treatment of certain critically ill COVID-19 patients by the FDA.
+We have just started to arrange for third parties to manufacture and distribute our product at small commercial scale on our behalf.
+However, we have not yet demonstrated an ability to obtain full marketing approvals or conduct sales and marketing activities at large scale as necessary for successful product commercialization.
+Also, we are still in early stages of clinical development with our other product candidates.
 Accordingly, you should consider our prospects in light of the costs, uncertainties, delays and difficulties frequently encountered by companies in the early stages of development, especially clinical-stage biopharmaceutical companies such as ours.
 Any predictions you make about our future success or viability may not be as accurate as they could be if we had a longer operating history or a history of successfully developing and commercializing pharmaceutical products.